Understanding Home Loans

 If they choose to use these funds for monetary assistance, you may receive benefits for a down payment, closing costs or subordinate mortgage.
 You may also use the funding to purchase or maintain a property that goes on sale.

-To qualify for this program, your total income cannot go above 80 percent of the average family income in your town.
+To qualify for this program, your total income must usually be less than 80 percent of the average family income in your town.
 It is also important to understand your rights as a participant in the Public Housing Ownership program.

 For instance, the PHA may sell a public housing unit that you are living in, but it must give you the opportunity to buy the house.
 The PHA must also notify you within 90 days of the unit’s sell-by date.